-College Alcohol Statistics Online Fact Finder: You will educate yourself on the useof alcohol among college students and minors by completing an alcohol statistics worksheet.
+College Alcohol Statistics Online Fact Finder: You will educate yourself on the use of alcohol among college students and minors by completing an alcohol statistics worksheet.
 After completing the worksheet, you will select one fact and write a brief reflection on the significance of this fact.
 This exercise will help you understand trends related to alcohol on college campuses.

 Consequences Worksheet: You will complete a worksheet that will help you analyze the potential consequences of being suspended from LU.
-The worksheet also provides youwith an opportunity to set goals and develop strategies for the future.
+The worksheet also provides you with an opportunity to set goals and develop strategies for the future.

 Consultation with a Substance Abuse Counselor at Student Counseling Services: You will complete a Substance Abuse Subtle Screening Inventory (SASSI) and discuss the recommendation with your Associate Director.
-Conversation to include: elements of risk regarding alcohol and/or other drugs, develop strategic alternatives to consuming alcohol and/or other drugs in social situations, and recognize high-risk behaviors regarding substance abuse.
-This item is only available to students who were notrequired to complete a SASSI prior to a review of their case.
+Conversation to include elements of risk regarding alcohol and/or other drugs, the development of strategic alternatives to consuming alcohol and/or other drugs in social situations, and recognizing highrisk behaviors regarding substance abuse.
+This item is only available to students who were not required to complete a SASSI prior to a review of their case.

-Core Values Paper: This item will allow you to gain a new perspective of how you make decisions by identifying the core values that you desire to live by.
+Core Values Paper: This item will allow you to gain a new perspective on how you make decisions by identifying the core values that you desire to live by.
 You will research and identify your top 5 Core Values.
-You will then write a reflection paper on what your top 5 Core Values are, why they are important to you and how they influence your daily decisions.
-You will reflect on how these values may have been impacted by the decision that led to your violation and how you will use these values to support the agreed upon standards as a Liberty Student.
+You will then write a reflection paper on what your top 5 Core Values are, why they are important to you, and how they influence your daily decisions.
+You will reflect on how these values may have been impacted by the decision that led to your violation and how you will utilize these values to support the agreed-upon standards as a Liberty Student.

 Digital Media Assignment: You will interact with select digital media (text, audio, video, graphics) and write an essay on what you learned from the source material.
-You will answer the following questions to demonstrate how you can apply concepts from the video to your life: What was the main message presented in the material?
+You will answer the following questions to demonstrate how you can apply concepts from the digital media assignment to your life: What was the main message presented in the material?
+How did the material connect to the Pathway you chose?
 What part of the material resonated with you the most?
 How does the information in the material connect to biblical principles?
 In what ways do you plan to incorporate the lessons shared in the material into your own life?